Piebald (band): History

 Their first gig, a "Battle of the Bands", is chronicled on their two-CD set Barely Legal/All Ages.
 From the liner notes: "... from the sound board 1994 battle of the bands, Piebald lost."

-From there on, they recorded and played shows together semi-seriously.
-Shortly thereafter in 1995, Piebald started recording, which amounted to a four-track demo, and a two-track split.
-The driving hardcore sound exhibited during these years was highlighted by the technical playing of drummer Jon Sullivan, and the deep screams of vocalist and guitarist Travis Shettel.
+From then on, they recorded and played shows together semi-seriously.
+In 1995, Piebald started recording, which amounted to a four-track demo and a two-track split record.
+Their driving hardcore sound during these years was highlighted by the technical playing of drummer Jon Sullivan and the deep screams of vocalist/guitarist Travis Shettel.

 Post-hardcore

-A turning point in Piebald's career came when they recorded seven tracks, and put them on the CD that came to be known as Sometimes Friends Fight.
-Their musical sound had greatly matured, and Travis' lyrical ability was finally brought to the forefront of the band's music.
+A turning point in Piebald's career came when they recorded seven tracks for a self-release that came to be known as Sometimes Friends Fight.
+Their musical sound had greatly matured, and Shettel's lyricism and singing was finally brought to the forefront of the band's music.
 Another two seven-inches later, Piebald was ready for another metamorphosis.

 Eleven tracks recorded at Salad Days became the first record to showcase Piebald's signature sound and wry jokes.
 Traditionally the most sought-after Piebald recording (before it was immortalized in its entirety on All Ages), When Life Hands You Lemons was considered to be Piebald's best music yet.
 This release furthered the lyrical style that had been growing within the band, and also showcased the first lead vocals by lead guitarist Aaron Stuart, and a piano track by Shettel.

 Breakthrough

 Following If it Weren't for Venetian Blinds, It Would Be Curtains for Us All, Piebald released We Are the Only Friends We Have.
-It featured the single "American Hearts" which achieved some success, garnering mention on MTV and college radio.
-This, together with the band's signing to indie label Big Wheel Recreation brought Piebald their most mainstream attention to that date.
-The trend was continued when the band signed to Side One Dummy label and released their next album, and when Piebald was chosen to play 2004's Warped Tour.
+It featured the singles Just a Simple Plan and American Hearts which were played on MTV and college radio.

-The following album, "All Ears, All Eyes, All the Time", the band's first release on Side One Dummy Records, featured piano-driven compositions, along with horn arrangements and vocal harmonies.
+The following album, All Ears, All Eyes, All the Time, the band's first release on Side One Dummy Records, featured piano-driven compositions, along with horn arrangements and vocal harmonies.
+Music videos for the songs Part of Your Body is Made Out of Rock and I Haven't Tried It were produced.

-"Accidental Gentlemen," their last album of original work, was released in 2007.
+Accidental Gentlemen, their last album of original work, was released in 2007.